North Head Sanctuary Foundation

 Our beginnings

-Group is a part of the North Head Sanctuary Foundation.
-We are a
+The Nursery Group is a part of the North Head Sanctuary Foundation.
+We are a group of volunteers, working under an agreement with the Sydney Harbour Federation Trust to improve the grounds of the North Head Sanctuary.

-showcase in particular the plants that belong in the ESBS.
+Much of the Sanctuary bushland is Eastern Suburbs Banksia Scrub (ESBS), a Critically Endangered ecological community, and we aim to showcase in particular the plants that belong in the ESBS.

 |